petermchale/denoising_coverage_profiles/README.md

 The standard approach to characterize the noise is to do control experiments where the signal is purposefully left out.
 But this costs money and time.

-Here we use deep learning techniques to learn the noise characteristics.
+Deep learning has proven successful at mapping sequence information onto epigenetic information.
+Here we tackle the potentially more challenging task of deep-learning a mapping from sequence to read depth.

 Any methods developed will be highly generalizable to other seq protocols, e.g., RNA-seq.